anasdeis/Person-Detector/README.md

 Runtime: ~ 15 minutes excluding last two cells, ~ 4 hours otherwise.

-Note: If due to inactivity the session prompts you to reconnect, then if you waant to run it back, you may have to run it from the beginning by restarting runtime first before running all (step 4-5) as the local variables might have been lost, especially if it tells you that some variables or packages are undefined after re-running some cells, etc.
+Note: If due to inactivity the session prompts you to reconnect and you want to run it back, then you may have to run it from the beginning by restarting the runtime first before running (step 4-5) as the local variables might have been lost, especially if it tells you that some variables or packages are undefined after re-running a cell, etc.